scritcash/scrit-whitepaper/scrit-whitepaper.md

 For anonymous blind signatures that allow anonymous and untraceable transactions we use a ECC based blind signature scheme published by
 @SinghDas2014.
-This scheme is based on ECDSA and employs user-generated blinding parameters as well as a single use server-generated blinding parameter set $Q$ and $K$.
+This scheme is based on ECDSA and employs user-generated blinding parameters as well as a single-use server-generated blinding parameter set consisting of $Q$ and $K$.
 The server blinding parameters serve to protect the private key of the signer against attacks by the user.
 For the security of this scheme to hold these parameters may not be reused.
 This complicates the mint operation in the sense that blinding parameters have to be recorded in the spendbook and have to be exchanged partially with the user.
-Scrit solves this issue by the mint encrypting
-$K$ to its own temporary symmetric key and sending the encrypted $K$ and the unencrypted $Q$ to the user.
+Scrit solves this issue by the mint encrypting $K$ to its own temporary symmetric key and sending the encrypted $K$ and the unencrypted $Q$ to the user.
 During the transaction $Q$ and the encrypted $K$ are send back to the mint and the mint decrypts $K$, verifies it against the spendbook, and on success generates one signature.

 While the unblind signature scheme provides anonymity to the users of the system it still allows the creation of a history of DBC transaction.